 Now you know how to design Azure solutions using virtual machines, serverless computing, and microservices; design web solutions using Azure App Service; and run compute-intensive applications using Azure Batch.

-To learn more about Azure’s compute services, you can read Microsoft’s documentation.
-Also watch for new Microsoft Azure courses on Cloud Academy, because we’re always publishing new courses.
 Please give this course a rating, and if you have any questions or comments, please let us know.
-Thanks and keep on learning!
+Thanks!

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).